Shadow Welsh secretary’s office daubed with red paint after Gaza vote

 Jo Stevens’ office in Cardiff was sprayed with red paint and posters were put up accusing her of having “blood on her hands”.

-The incident at the Cardiff Central MP’s office in Albany Road took place on Thursday evening.
+The incident at the Cardiff Central MP’s office in Albany Road took place on Thursday evening where an “emergency vigil” was also held by supporters of a ceasefire in Gaza.

 A police spokeswoman said: “South Wales Police is investigating criminal damage to a property on Albany Road.